 “We didn’t really make an impression on each other at first.
 It was kind of a slow burn relationship…” Mitcham told Q News, explaining that they had met through mutual friends in Sydney.

-After travelling around Australia together, the couple moved to London in March of this year.
+After travelling around Australia together, the couple moved to London.